zama-ai/httpz-solidity/README.md

 This repository includes a python script (see [demo_test.py](demo_test.py)) that automates a sequence of steps simulating deployment and interaction with an encrypted ERC20 contract.

-Because inputs must be encrypted using the blockchain global public key, a tool called zbc-fhe-tool is available.
+Because inputs must be encrypted using the blockchain global public key, a tool called `fhevm-tfhe-cli` is available.

 We also need the blockchain public key, please copy it into **keys/network-public-fhe-keys/** named **pks**.